vygr/ChrysaLisp/docs/ENVIRONMENT.md

 beyond the default of 1, if it's going to contain an extremely large number of symbol bindings !
-Environments are just a chain of hash maps, and there is a trade off to be made between a single bucket and its great cache line affects and massive amounts of entires swamping those cache affects !
+Environments are just a chain of hash maps, and there is a trade off to be made between a single bucket and its great cache line affects and massive amounts of entries swamping those cache affects !